 - Everyone’s behavior affects those around them.

-The purpose of this document is to provide a plain language summary of the Greater Amsterdam School District’s Code of Conduct to parents, students, school personnel and community members.
+The purpose of these documents is to provide a plain language summary of the Greater Amsterdam School District’s Code of Conduct to parents, students, school personnel and community members.
 This summary is a guide regarding students’ rights and responsibilities.